zeek/zeek-docs/doc/scripts/base/protocols/ssl/files.zeek.rst

    :Attributes: :zeek:attr:`&redef`
    :Default: ``F``

-   Set this to true to includd the server certificate subject and issuer from the SSL log file.
+   Set this to true to include the server certificate subject and issuer from the SSL log file.
 This information is still available in x509.log.